-REFERENTATIVE ALDRICS, of Illi nois, thinks that General Grosvenor's weekly bulletins of McKinley's gains can have but one purpose, "and that is to stiffen up the McKinley followers, who must see that the tide is beginning to turn."
+REPRESENTATIVE ALDRICS, of Illinois, thinks that General Grosvenor's weekly bulletins of McKinley's gains can have but one purpose, "and that is to stiffen up the McKinley followers. who must see that the tide is beginning to turn."
 Other Republicans entertain the same suspicion, but do not care to ventilate it at this time.
-These faithful tide watchers are numbered by the tens of thousands.
-Let the tide drop by so much as an inch, and the fences would be depopulated by a mighty and spon-
+These faithful tidewatchers are numbered by the tens of thousands.
+Let the tide drop by so much as an inch, and the fences would taneous rush.

-THE following information may be of benefit to those who are misled by the ture.
-They claim that Asiatic cholera ignus fatuus of unclaimed estates." is no more to be feared than earache and Mr. Edward Downes, United States con- that diptheria, glanders and typhoid sul at Amsterdam writes: "I most re- must yield to the new remedy, the spectfully request that our countrymen Roentgen ray.
+THE following information may be of benefit to those who are misled by the ignus fatuus of unclaimed estates."
+Mr. Edward Downes, United States consul at Amsterdam writes: "I most respectfully request that our countrymen Roentgen ray.
 Various germs were be warned anew against the perfect folly grown in tubes in proper media.
-Magof spending time or money towards the netic lines of force from the Crookes collection of what are known as "Old tube were then passed through them.
-Dutch Estates."
-"These estates do not The application lasted two hours.
-The exist.
-The Bank of Holland, in which | cholera germ appears to have been the unclaimed millions are alleged to be deposited, does not exist.
-Careful investigation induces the belief that these estates originated in the brain of some rascally speculator, who, imposing on There has been no activity in the bachuman credulity, found many victims teris of the other classes, and, with cerand fleecing them most profitably."
+Magof spending time or money towards the collection of what are known as "Old Dutch Estates."
+"These estates do not exist.
+The Bank of Holland, in which the unclaimed millions are alleged to be wiped out entirely.
+The diptheria bacdeposited, does not exist.
+Careful in- teria have been treated tenderly and favestigation induces the belief that these vorably, but after eight days have failed rascally speculator, who, imposing on There has been no activity in the bachuman credulity, found many victims teria of the other classes, and, with cerand fleecing them most profitably."

-FARMERS in the region about Fresno Cal., are almost in despair because of the plague of rabbits.
-Although many thousands of the animals have been killed lately in one way or another, by poison. by shooting, and in rabbit drives, they do not appear to decrease in num-
+FARMERS in the region about Fresno, Cal., are almost in despair because of the plague of rabbits.
+Although many thousands of the animals have been killed lately in one way or another, by already the rabbits are swarming in paradise, despite the eloquence of the working on the case and believe they Cases are reported in nearly every sec-